Janiczek/janiczek.github.io/_posts/2023-07-03-demystifying-pratt-parsers.md

 > Spoiler: [_here it is._](https://ellie-app.com/nfKBxpKJ5pva1)

-The language is pure, immutable, has no escape hatches, has no spooky action at a distance (eg. default arguments) and no obscure features (except for perhaps [sum types](https://en.wikipedia.org/wiki/Tagged_union), but even those are thankfully getting more and more common in other languages).
+The language is pure, immutable, has no escape hatches, has no spooky action at a distance (eg. default arguments or exceptions) and no obscure features (except for perhaps [sum types](https://en.wikipedia.org/wiki/Tagged_union), but even those are thankfully getting more and more common in other languages).

 Hence, if you can write it in Elm, you can likely write it in anything else.